rtCamp/Frappe-Manager/docs/faq.md

 fm delete mybench/ghost.localhost --yes
 ```

 fm will say it found no schema name to drop.
-That is the point of the message rather than an error: a schema is minted as `fm_<site>_<hex>` and the name is written only into the site config that is gone, so if a database was ever created for that site it is still on `global-db` under a name only a listing can reveal.
+That is the point of the message rather than an error: a schema is minted as `fm_<site>_<hex>` and the name is written only into the site config that is gone, so if a database was ever created for that site it is still on `mariadb` under a name only a listing can reveal.

 ### `fm shell mybench` lands on the wrong site.
 Why?